-Stewart Whittemore is an assistant professor of professional and technical communication.
+Stewart Whittemore is an associate professor of professional and technical communication.
 His current research interests include rhetorical theory, information management, and methodologies for studying workplace practices.
 Before pursuing a career in higher education, he worked for 10 years in the Atlanta area as a technical writer and trainer.

 - Whittemore, S. Rhetorical Memory: A Study of Technical Communication and Information Management.
 Under contract with The University of Chicago Press.

 - Whittemore, S. (2012).
 Small texts, Big effects: How technical communicators used writing to influence design decisions in one software firm.
 Proceedings of the 2012 IEEE International Professional Communication Conference, Orlando, FL.

 - Whittemore, S. (2012).
 Immutable mobiles revisited: A framework for evaluating the function of ephemeral texts in design arguments.
 Journal of Technical Writing and Communication, 42(4).

 - Whittemore, S. (2009).
 Finding and learning: Exploring the information management practices of a technical communicator.
 Proceedings of the 2009 IEEE International Professional Communication Conference, Honolulu, HI.